Southampton-RSG-Training/dirac-bash-writing-scripts/_episodes/01-bash-functions.md

       - else:
         - print i

-We will make one alteration that the user calling the function fizzbuzz should be able to specify the two numbers and number at which to stop.
+We will make one alteration that the user calling the function fizzbuzz should be able to specify the two divisors and number at which to stop at.

 If you want a stretch challenge try to write this from scratch now using functions where possible to simplify the script.
 Otherwise, just reveal the answer and move onto the next question.

+> ## Fizzbuzz
 > ```
 > function check_multiple {
 >    # use the moduli operator to check if the first argument is a multiple of the second
 >    local floor_val=$(( $1 % $2 ))
 >    echo $floor_val
 > }